kanseiushiyama/kanseiushiyama.github.io/docs/indexen.markdown

 1. **Extending discrete gradients for unified description and analysis of optimization methods**<br>
    <u>K. Ushiyama</u>, S. Sato, T. Matsuo, ANODE 2023, Auckland (New Zealand), February 20--24, 2023.

+# Awards

+**Jul.
+2023**
+	Best Paper Award in JSIAM Letters, Japan Society for Industrial and Applied Mathematics

+**Mar.
+2023**<br>
+        Dean's award from Graduate School of Information Science and Technology, The University of Tokyo

+**Jun.
+2022**<br>
+        Best Presentation Award, Japan Society for Industrial and Applied Mathematics